 Years ago, I taught an undergraduate course in which I showed a clip from the 1966 film Who’s Afraid of Virginia Woolf?
-The film is based on Edward Albee’s play of the same name and depicts a married couple, George and Martha, whose toxic relationship consumes not only them but everyone unlucky enough to get near them.
+The film is based on Edward Albee’s play and depicts a married couple, George and Martha, whose toxic relationship consumes not only them but everyone unlucky enough to get near them.
 Social distancing, had it existed then, would not have saved the younger, hapless couple in the play.
 At one point George, a history professor who laments the demise of Western culture and the rise of the technocratic state, predicts a future of genetically-altered humans who will be docile, mediocre, and uniform.

-“We will not have much music, much painting,” he muses.
+“We will not have much music, much painting,” George muses.
 Rather, technocrats will run society, “each dedicated to and working for the greater glory of the super-civilization ….Cultures and races will eventually vanish ….ants will take over the world.”

 Substitute rats for ants, and it seems that “sourpuss,” as Martha calls George, was right.
 Rats are taking over the world.
 Friends in New York tell me that with subway ridership down to a fraction of what it was pre-Covid, rats have nothing to eat and have come up to the streets for food.
 After riding the D train between Columbus Circle and the Bronx for more than ten years, I can tell you that that’s a lot of rats.
 At Columbus Circle they would scurry around on the middle platform where the garbage dumpsters were kept.
 I wouldn’t want to contend with them on the street.
 Add to that the estimate that there are two rats for every New Yorker, and you get an idea of the enormity of the problem, if not exactly the enormity of the rats.